-Assumption 5 implies that any nonwage amenities of working as associates at office i are valued the same across individuals, and that this value is independent of the office's associate-partner ratio and, for that matter, the skill of the partners.7 These conditions are necessary to keep the labor market equilibrium tractable because they will imply that any systematic sorting between agents is by skill and not other dimensions.
-This rules out multidimensional sorting, but is obviously stringent, in particular in this context because the independence assumption rules out the possibility that associates are willing to work for less under higher skilled partners than lower-skilled partners (perhaps for reasons having to do with training or client contacts).
-We will discuss the direction and magnitude of biases introduced by this assumption below.
+Assumption 6 implies that any nonwage amenities of working as associates at office i are valued the same across individuals, and are independent of the skill of the partners.8 Combined with Assumption 5, this assumption keeps the labor market equilibrium tractable because it implies that any systematic sorting between agents is by skill and not other dimensions.
+This rules out multidimensional sorting, but is obviously stringent, in particular in this context because the independence assumption rules out the possibility that associates are willing to work for less under higher-skilled partners than lower-skilled partners (perhaps for reasons having to do with training or client contacts).
+We will discuss the effect of this assumption on the interpretation of our empirical estimates below.